Visyond/website-hugo/site/content/solutions/data-analysis-and-business-consulting-software.md

     image: /img/2019-02 Error Root Cause.png
     link: /features/audit-mode/
     title: Audit and Debug Models with Ease
-  - descr: "* Visualize & present the data with Interactive Presentations\r\n* Have a secure environment for your stakeholders to play with assumptions\r\n* Charts and calculations in presentations are updated and automatically synced only for you without affecting anyone else’s views or the underlying spreadsheet\r\n"
+  - descr: "* Visualize & present the data with Interactive Presentations\r\n* Have a secure environment for your stakeholders to test assumptions\r\n* Charts and calculations in presentations are updated and automatically synced only for you without affecting anyone else’s views or the underlying spreadsheet\r\n"
     files:
       - alt: Business Consulting Software - Interactive Presentations in Visyond
         descr: >-